NickBraeckman/diamond-price-prediction/README.md

 Predict the price of a diamond, based based on the physical characteristics.

-## Dataset
+## Data Set

-Dataset is avaible on: [diamond-dataset](https://www.kaggle.com/shivam2503/diamonds)
+Data set is avaible on: [diamond-dataset](https://www.kaggle.com/shivam2503/diamonds)

-Per diamond in dataset:
+Per diamond in data set:

 * **price** price in US dollars (326--18,823)